akashsara/imdb-movie-review-sentiment-analysis/readme.md

 2. Assign a label of 1 for positive sentiment and 0 for negative sentiment.
 3. Create a vocabulary of the 2000 most common words.
 4. Convert the sentences into a feature vector of dimension 2000.
 Each dimension of this vector corresponds to the presence of the 2000 most common words in the vocabulary.
 If the word is present, the corresponding dimension is set to 1.
 Otherwise it is set to 0.
-5. Train a logistic regression model with learning rate 0.1, batch size of 20, uniform random initialization of weights in [-0.5, 0.5] over 300 epochs.
+5. Train a logistic regression model with sigmoid activation, learning rate 0.1, batch size of 20, uniform random initialization of weights in [-0.5, 0.5] over 300 epochs.
+OR
+5. Train a two-layer neural network with 1 hidden layer of 200 dimensions and sigmoid activation and learning rate 0.1, batch size of 20, uniform random initialization of weights in [-0.5, 0.5] over 300 epochs.

-## Results
+## Results - Logistic Regression

 ![Training vs Validation Accuracy](outputs/logistic_regression/base_best_weights/accuracy.png) Training vs Validation Accuracy